theforeman/foreman_bootdisk/README.md

 * EL clones or Fedora should use "Kickstart default" as the "provision" template
-* RHEL should use "Kickstart RHEL default" as the "provision "template
+* RHEL should use "Kickstart RHEL default" as the "provision" template
 * Preseed (Debian/Ubuntu) OSes, use "Preseed default" as the "provision" template and "Preseed default finish" as the "finish" template